 Experimentation keeps businesses alive, but flexibility lets them prosper.

-Many news organisations are embracing diversification, according to Reuters, to explore new streams of revenue.
+Many news organisations are embracing diversification to explore new streams of revenue.
 It’s not quite news that people don’t buy newspapers as often as they used to, hence the ongoing interest in new ways to increase profitability in the sector.

 Simply moving articles online isn't enough.
 When it comes to making money from journalism, getting ad revenue online is no mean feat, meaning that a lot of the ad revenue that publications get is still tied up in their offline efforts, the circulation of which, as mentioned, is in decline: